Kankincredible/Weather-Prediction/README.md

 # Weather-Prediction

-> This repository contains code for predicting sub-seasonal temperatures (temperatures over a two-week period) using machine learning algorithms.
+> This repository contains dataset and code for predicting sub-seasonal temperatures (temperatures over a two-week period) using machine learning algorithms.
 The project aims to predict weather patterns for different US locations, for a number of start dates for the two-week observation, as well as the forecasted temperature and precipitation from a number of weather forecast models.

 > Orginal data comes from [WiDS Datathon 2023](https://www.kaggle.com/competitions/widsdatathon2023)